Mealybugs on Christmas Cactus

 Introduction via a shared cutting or gifted plant

-Because Christmas Cactus is so often propagated and passed along as rooted leaf-segment cuttings between family and friends, a small mealybug population riding in on a gifted cutting is one of the more common ways this plant ends up infested despite otherwise careful care.
+Because Christmas Cactus is so often propagated and passed along as rooted leaf-segment cuttings between family and friends around the holidays, a small mealybug population riding in on a gifted cutting is one of the more common ways this plant ends up infested despite otherwise careful care, since the pest can arrive already established in a joint before the cutting even roots.

 How to Fix It